The Link Between Postpartum Thyroiditis and Anxiety Symptoms

 Primary Care Physician (PCP) or Obstetrician/Gynecologist (OB/GYN)

 This is usually the first point of contact for a postpartum woman.
-These providers are responsible for postpartum care and should be the ones to order the initial thyroid blood panel if a patient presents with suggestive symptoms.
+These providers are responsible for postpartum care and should order the initial thyroid blood panel if a patient presents with suggestive symptoms.
 The American College of Obstetricians and Gynecologists (ACOG) recommends a comprehensive postpartum assessment be completed within 12 weeks of delivery, which should include screening for mood and anxiety disorders and an evaluation of physical recovery.

 Endocrinologist